md-plugins/md-plugins/packages/qPress/src/templates/init/src/markdown/quasar-app-extensions/qpress/overview.md

 ### Modify `tsconfig.json`

-Add the `resolveJsonModule: true` to your `tsconfig.json` file in your route folder:
+Add the `resolveJsonModule: true` to your `tsconfig.json` file in your root folder:

 ```json
   "compilerOptions": {